wmwxwa/tyk-docs/tyk-docs/content/developer-support/frequently-asked-questions/when_to_use_do_not_track.md

 description: "This FAQ explains when not to use do_not_track Analytics"
 ---

+Tyk allows analytics to be recorded for API endpoints.
+This can increase the CPU load and subsequently reduce the RPS (requests per second).

 Tyk provides the [do_not_track]({{<ref "advanced-configuration/transform-traffic/endpoint-designer#do-not-track-endpoint">}}) configuration parameter to disable analytics recording at two levels:

 - **Per API**: Tyk Gateway will not record analytics for requests/responses of all the endpoints of this API.